Call to reverse disabled grant scrapping

 Labour politicians want the Welsh Government to reconsider its decision to scrap a grant for disabled people.

-The £27m Welsh Independent Living Grant (WILG) is paid to around 1,300 people.
+The £27m Welsh Independent Living Grant (WILG) is paid to about 1,300 people.

-That money has been passed to local councils who are now reassessing recipients.
+That money has been passed to councils who are now reassessing recipients.

+Social Care Minister Huw Irranca-Davies told BBC's Wales Live programme he would not rethink the policy "in its entirety", but the transition will be monitored.

 The government said WILG was a "two-tier system" and it was working with councils to "support independent living for all disabled people".

-The WILG was introduced to help people who previously claimed from the UK Government's Independent Living Fund (ILF), which closed in 2015.
+It was introduced to help people who previously claimed from the UK Government's Independent Living Fund (ILF), which closed in 2015.

 Those who qualify largely use the money to pay carers and personal assistants to help them live at home, work and socialise.